bennettgberg/TrackletEmulation/README.md

            This includes connecting first phibin to the last one.
 Possibly still some bugs (updates to come).

 4/2/2018: Simplified algorithm to tie two sides of phi together (to reduce the logic in the firmware)

+5/9/2018: Added 3 versions of L2 clustering: no tying of first+last phibins, simple tying, and complex tying.
+          Also some bug fixes.